With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreYwca Of Hamilton is one of mental health facilities in Hamilton, Ohio, located at 244 Dayton Street, 45011 zip code.
-Ywca Of Hamilton provides residential treatment and outpatient treatment.
-Ywca Of Hamilton provides trauma therapy, individual psychotherapy and behavior modification to young adults, seniors 65 or older and adults.
-Ywca Of Hamilton also supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
-Additional services provided at Ywca Of Hamilton include case management, psychosocial rehabilitation services and supported housing.
+Ywca Of Hamilton provides outpatient treatment and residential treatment.
+Ywca Of Hamilton provides cognitive behavioral therapy, dialectical behavior therapy and group therapy to young adults, seniors 65 or older and adults.
+Ywca Of Hamilton also supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services provided at Ywca Of Hamilton include case management, mentoring/peer support/consumer-run services and supported housing.

 Learn MoreCommunity Behavioral Health is a mental health facility in Hamilton, OH, located at 820 South Martin Luther King Boulevard, 45011 zip code area.
-Community Behavioral Health provides outpatient treatment and partial hospitalization/day treatment.
-Community Behavioral Health provides group therapy, individual psychotherapy and couples/family therapy to young adults and adults.
+Community Behavioral Health provides partial hospitalization/day treatment and outpatient treatment.
+Community Behavioral Health provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to adults and young adults.
 Community Behavioral Health also supports clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services offered by Community Behavioral Health consist of vocational rehabilitation services, family psychoeducation and education services.
+Additional services offered by Community Behavioral Health consist of mentoring/peer support/consumer-run services, vocational rehabilitation services and psychosocial rehabilitation services.

 Learn MoreModern Psychiatry And Wellness Llc is a mental health treatment center in Hamilton, Ohio, located at 621 South Erie Boulevard, part of the 45011 zip code.
 Modern Psychiatry And Wellness Llc provides outpatient treatment and telemedicine/telehealth.
-Modern Psychiatry And Wellness Llc also offers psychotropic medication, activity therapy and group therapy to seniors 65 or older, adults and young adults.
-Modern Psychiatry And Wellness Llc supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
-Modern Psychiatry And Wellness Llc also provides family psychoeducation, housing services and vocational rehabilitation services.
+Modern Psychiatry And Wellness Llc also offers dialectical behavior therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older, young adults and adults.
+Modern Psychiatry And Wellness Llc supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
+Modern Psychiatry And Wellness Llc also provides suicide prevention services, vocational rehabilitation services and housing services.

-Learn MoreCatholic Charities Southwestern Ohio Hamilton Service Center is a mental health clinic in Hamilton, OH, located at 1910 Fairgrove Avenue, Suite B, in the 45011 zip code.
+Learn MoreCatholic Charities Southwestern Ohio Hamilton Service Center is a mental health center in Hamilton, Ohio, located at 1910 Fairgrove Avenue, Suite B, 45011 zip code.
 Catholic Charities Southwestern Ohio Hamilton Service Center provides outpatient treatment.
-Catholic Charities Southwestern Ohio Hamilton Service Center offers behavior modification, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
+Catholic Charities Southwestern Ohio Hamilton Service Center offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and adults.
 Catholic Charities Southwestern Ohio Hamilton Service Center also supports people with trauma and people with PTSD.
-More services at Catholic Charities Southwestern Ohio Hamilton Service Center include case management, family psychoeducation and court-ordered outpatient treatment.
+More services available at Catholic Charities Southwestern Ohio Hamilton Service Center include case management, family psychoeducation and court-ordered outpatient treatment.

-Learn MoreTransitional Living Tap is one of mental health facilities in Hamilton, Ohio, located at 2052 Princeton Road, 45011 zip code.
+Learn MoreTransitional Living Tap is a mental health clinic in Hamilton, OH, located at 2052 Princeton Road, 45011 zip code area.
 Transitional Living Tap provides outpatient treatment.
-Transitional Living Tap provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Transitional Living Tap offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
 Transitional Living Tap also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Transitional Living Tap include court-ordered outpatient treatment and case management.
+Additional services offered at Transitional Living Tap include case management and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.